bahrus/templ-mount/README.md

 In the future examples, we will assume there's an \<templ-mount\> in the relevant place (each Shadow DOM realm) as needed.

-### If Shadow DOM is not needed / desired, use limp-t:
+### If Shadow DOM is not needed / desired, use without-shadow attribute:

 ```html